vbashur/hints/k8s.md

 `kubectl  create ingress nginxsvc --rule "foo.com/=nginxsvc:80"` - resolve foo.com to nginxsvc:80

 `kubectl describe ing nginxsvc` - check the status of ingress for a service

+## volumes
+pvc - persistent volume
+storage provisioner - application that works with 'storage class' resources, storage class allocates persistent volume

+config map - special resource that you store in k8s that is used by your environment where you want to have your application